 Once a year, the Center for Gerontology of the University of Zurich awards the Vontobel Award for Research on Age(ing) endowed by the Vontobel Foundation.
 The award can be given to one ore more persons for completed, publishable or published work of excellent quality in the format of a journal article.

 The principal goal of the award is to support gerontological research in Switzerland originating from any field of science referring to age(ing).
 One purpose is to encourage knowledge transfer between research and practice – specifically, to acquire information from basic research for practical issues and, vice versa, to gain practical experience in order to serve research.
 We also support the scientific evaluation of gerontological practice.
 Another important scope is to make this knowledge public and to improve the understanding of aging throughout society in order to demonstrate possibilities for solidarity among different generations, age groups and professionals within the field of gerontology.

 Manuscripts submitted to the Award Committee must correspond to the aims mentioned above.
 We accept manuscripts ready to be published as well as papers published no more than two years ago.
-Formally, they are expected to conform to the guidelines of an acknowledged scientific journal (e.g., «Zeitschrift für Gerontologie und Geriatrie» or «Journal of Gerontology») and comprise a maximum of 40‘000 characters.
-Manuscripts may be written in German, French, Italian, or English, by one or more authors.
+Formally, they are expected to conform to the guidelines of an acknowledged scientific journal (e.g., «Zeitschrift für Gerontologie und Geriatrie» or «Journal of Gerontology») including usual word-limits for journal articles or book chapters in collections.
+Manuscripts may be written in German, French or English, by one or more authors.

 The contest is open to junior researchers of any age who meet at least one of the following criteria:

 - Domicile in Switzerland

 - Currently employed and/or research activity in Switzerland

 - Currently studying in Switzerland